fox-archives/fox-night/README.md

 ```

 - Syncing will occur automatically on first provision
-- See `./ansible/roles/common/tasks/rsync.yml` for implementation detail.
-See `./old` to sync yourself
+- See `./ansible/roles/common/tasks/rsync.yml` for implementation detail

 ### Useful Information